 30th June 2021

 June, UK – Digital training platform Virti has raised $10m in a Series A to further its goal of improving human performance using world-class interactive technology.
-The round was led by deeptech investors IQ Capital and joined by Cedars-Sinai Medical Center and a new, UK-based learning technology VC fund.
+The round was led by deeptech investI.Q.s IQ.
+Capital and joined by Cedars-Sinai Medical Center and a new, UK-based learning technV.C.ogy VC fund.

 With the pandemic intensifying the struggle faced by organizations to find engaging and scalable ways to upskill the workforce, Virti’s deep learning technology improves training outcomes by up to 230% while supporting individuals and organizations in the global shift towards remote and remote flexible ways of working.